silpion/solutionscamp-docker/README.md

 - ([virtualbox](https://www.virtualbox.org/))

 Any system supported by Vagrant to manage virtual machines can be used.
-This project's Vagrant configuration only supports VirtualBox.
+This project's Vagrant configuration supports VirtualBox only.

 # Target